Stacktape

 Advantages

-• High availability - Redis supports both clustered and non-clustered modes and provides high availability via support for automatic failovers with minimal impact.
+• High availability: Supports both clustered and non-clustered modes and provides automatic failover with minimal impact.

 Disadvantages

-• Hard to store large amounts of data - All your data must fit in memory.
+• Memory limitations: All of your data must fit in memory.

 Basic usage

-• Following example shows basic usage of redis-cluster resource.
-Only required properties are instanceSize and defaultUserPassword.
+This example shows a simple, single-node Redis cluster.
+The only required properties are instanceSize and defaultUserPassword.

 resources: